 About 40 to 50% of children have localized or regional disease at diagnosis; 50 to 60% have metastases at diagnosis.
 Neuroblastoma may metastasize to bone marrow, bone, liver, lymph nodes, or, less commonly, skin or brain.
 Bone marrow metastases may cause anemia and/or thrombocytopenia.
 Anemia also occasionally occurs when bleeding into these highly vascular tumors causes a rapid drop in hemoglobin.

 Symptoms and signs of neuroblastoma depend on the site of the primary cancer and pattern of disease spread.
-The most common symptoms are abdominal pain, discomfort, and a sense of fullness due to an abdominal mass.
+The most common symptoms are abdominal pain, discomfort, irritability, decreased appetite, and a sense of fullness due to an abdominal mass.

 Certain symptoms may result from metastases.
 These include bone pain due to widespread bone metastases, periorbital ecchymosis and proptosis due to retrobulbar metastasis, and abdominal distention and respiratory problems due to liver metastases, especially in infants.
 Children with anemia may have pallor, and those with thrombocytopenia may have petechiae.